maplibre/martin/docs/src/sources-cog-files.md

 [COG](https://cogeo.org/) is just Cloud Optimized GeoTIFF file.

 TIFF is an image file format.
-TIFF tags are something like key-value pairs to describe the metadata about TIFF file, like `ImageWidth`, `ImageLength`.. etc.
+TIFF tags are something like key-value pairs inside to describe the metadata about a TIFF file, ike `ImageWidth`, `ImageLength`, etc.

-GeoTIFF is a valid TIFF file with a set of TIFF tags to describe "Cartographic" information associated with.
+GeoTIFF is a valid TIFF file with a set of TIFF tags to describe the 'Cartographic' information associated with it.

-And COG is a valid GeoTIFF file with some requirements for efficient reading.
+COG is a valid GeoTIFF file with some requirements for efficient reading.
 That is, all COG files are valid GeoTIFF files, but not all GeoTIFF files are valid COG files.
-For quick access to tiles in TIFF files, Martin relies on these requirements/recommendations(like the order of sub-files, and it must be tiled) so we use the term `COG` over `GeoTIFF` in our documentation and configuration files.
+For quick access to tiles in TIFF files, Martin relies on the requirements/recommendations(like the [requirement about Reduced-Resolution Subfiles](https://docs.ogc.org/is/21-026/21-026.html#_requirement_reduced_resolution_subfiles) and [the content dividing strategy](https://docs.ogc.org/is/21-026/21-026.html#_tiles)) so we use the term `COG` over `GeoTIFF` in our documentation and configuration files.

 You may want to visit these specs: